 What is a break clause?

-Depending on how your lease has been drafted, the right to break the lease may arise on one or more specified dates, or it may be exercisable at any time during the term of the lease on a rolling basis.
+A break clause in a commercial lease allows either you, as the tenant, or your landlord to terminate the lease early.
+It provides some flexibility as, depending on how your lease is drafted, the right to terminate the lease may arise on one or more specified dates, or it may be exercisable at any time during the term on a rolling basis.

 Conditions of a break clause

 The right to exercise a break clause is usually conditional upon certain conditions being fulfilled, such as rents being paid up to the break date and vacant possession of the property being given on the break date.

 An obligation to give vacant possession puts an obligation you, the tenant, to make the property available so that the landlord can both physically and legally occupy it and enjoy the property undisturbed.

 A break clause may also be conditional upon the tenant complying with its covenants in the lease.
 However, as the tenant, this must be resisted as this could mean that even the smallest of breaches could prevent you from terminating the lease early.
 This could be detrimental if you only have a one off opportunity to terminate your lease early.

 Here are a few helpful tips when considering whether to serve notice to terminate your lease